Particular/docs.particular.net/samples/logging/stack-trace-cleaning/sample.md

 ## Introduction

-This sample leverages the logging and pipeline APIs to remove some of the noise from exception information written to both the error queue and the and the log output.
+This sample leverages the logging and recoverability APIs to remove some of the noise from exception information written to both the error queue and the and the log output.
 This is especially useful when dealing with async stack traces.

 ## Solution Layout